blackflux/object-scan/test/readme/README.template.md

 Performance is comparable or better than other libraries, where functionality intersects.
 However, a one to one comparison is not possible due to difference in functionality.
-In general this library is more versatile than other similar libraries.
+In general `object-scan` is more versatile than other similar libraries.

 ${CMP_BMK}